FREQUENTLY ASKED QUESTIONS

 Each year, thousands of athletes gather in Columbus for a day celebrating health and wellness, personal victories, record-breaking performances and of course, the children helped by Nationwide Children¹s Hospital.
-The 40th anniversary Columbus Marathon is on Oct.
+The 40th anniversary Columbus Marathon took place on Oct.
 20, 2019.

 Although these special moments cannot be quantified, there are many numbers that add up to a participant-focused, charity-driven, community-centered athletic event.